AWuhrmann/CG-CUDA/README.md

 The main optimized version of the parallelized Conjugate-Gradient solver for PSD matrices is implemented in CUDA C/C++.
 A sequential version implemented in C is also available to compare the results of the CUDA implementation.

 # Implementation
-Most of the kernels have optimal intuitive implementation like the vector-vector additionkernel or the scalar-vector multiplication kernel.
-These kernels will therefore not be discussedand we will focus on the 2 main kernels of this algorithm namely, the matrix-vector product and the vector-vector inner product.
+Most of the kernels have optimal intuitive implementation like the vector-vector addition kernel or the scalar-vector multiplication kernel.
+These kernels will therefore not be discussed and we will focus on the 2 main kernels of this algorithm namely, the matrix-vector product and the vector-vector inner product.

 ## Matrix-vector product kernel
 A lot of different kernels can be written for this one seemingly simple task with coalesced memory access, usage of shared-memory and no bank conflict.
 The implemented version takes advantage of the fact that the system matrix A is a PSD symmetric matrix.
 For further description of the kernel, assume that the matrix A is of dimension SIZE x SIZE.